DOWNSIZEPLAN BLOG

 • Set up bedroom and living area first for immediate comfort

-• Complete address changes: banking, CRA, BC Services Card, subscriptions
+• Complete address changes: banking, CRA, BC Services Card, subscriptions, and forward mail for at least 1 year

 • Transfer utilities